Michael Hoecht

-Michael Hoecht (/hoit/ HOYT; born October 5, 1997) is a Canadian professional football defensive end for the Buffalo Bills of the National Football League (NFL).
+Michael Hoecht (/hoit/ HOYT; born October 5, 1997) is a Canadian professional football outside linebacker for the Buffalo Bills of the National Football League (NFL).
 He played college football for the Brown Bears.

 Early life

 Hoecht was born in Oakville, Ontario, and lived in Canada until his family moved to Oakwood, Ohio (a community within Dayton, Ohio) when he was three years old.
 His family moved back to Canada for his first two years of high school, where he lived in Stittsville and went to South Carleton High School, then Toronto where he went to (North Toronto Collegiate Institute), before returning to Oakwood, Ohio, where he attended Oakwood High School for his final two years of high school.

 College career

 Hoecht played for the Brown Bears for four seasons.
 He was named second-team All-Ivy League as a senior after finishing the season with 42 tackles, nine tackles for a loss, and four sacks.
 Hoecht finished his collegiate career with 174 tackles, 29.5 tackles for loss, and 16.5 sacks with two forced fumbles and four fumble recoveries in 37 games played.